flutter/news_toolkit/README.md

 ### Updating Rewarded Ads

-Rewarded ads allow the user to view an advertisement in order to perform a desired action.
-In the template, unsubscribed users have the opportunity to watch a rewarded ad after viewing four articles and may watch a rewarded ad to view an additional article.
+Rewarded ads allow the user to view an advertisement to enable a desired action.
+In the template, unsubscribed users have the opportunity to watch a rewarded ad after viewing four articles, which unlocks the ability to view an additional article.
 Rewarded ads are built inside the `SubscribeWithArticleLimitModal` widget in the `lib/subscriptions/widgets/subscribe_with_article_limit_modal.dart` file.

 The line
 ```dart